JohnyCruz/device-manager/README.md

 Delete Devices
 ```
-curl --location --request DELETE 'http://localhost:8080/devices/40' \
+curl --location --request DELETE 'http://localhost:8080/devices/1' \
 --header 'X-API-KEY: key'
 ```

-## Deployment
+## Disclaimer

-Add additional notes about how to deploy this on a live system
+All credentials are shown in plain text just to make it easier to evaluate and should never happen in a real project.

+database user: admin

+database password: nimda

+authentication key: X-API-KEY

+authentication value: key

 ## Built With